 Royal Museum is also known as Narayanhiti Palace Museum.
 It is one of the best places to visit in Kathmandu.

 It is well known that the Royal family of Nepal used to live in Narayanhiti Palace.
-After ten years of the Nepalese Citizen War and the nineteen days of people, movements changed the history of Nepal.
+After ten years of the Nepalese Citizen War and the nineteen days of People, movements changed the history of Nepal.
 That war had thrown the Shah Dynasty's reign and established a new history.

 After the inauguration on 26 February 2009, this Narayanhiti Palace Museum was opened to all general people including foreign travelers.
 Now, the Niji Ghar Royal Museum is also open.

-A visit to Royal Museum provides knowledge of the living standards of our Late King.
+A visit to the Royal Museum provides knowledge of the living standards of our Late King.
 The Royal Massacre spot is the main attraction of this Palace.
 You can observe the place where our Late king Birendra Bir Bikram Shah's family was killed.

 Besides, you can explore lots of beautiful places and wonderful things inside this museum.
 They are;